Danyu999/FyshyBot/README.md

 # FyshyBot
 A Discord bot that has social and server management features.
+Currently, doesn't really do anything.

+My personal project to experiment with creating bots for discord.

 Coded using IntelliJ, Maven, and Discord4J